 Sharmila Sekaran is a Partner in the firm.
 She studied law in the UK and graduated with an Honours Degree in Law and Economics.
-She was admitted as an Utter Barrister to the Bar of England and Wales, and is a member of the Honorable Society of Middle Temple Inn, London.
+She was admitted as an Utter Barrister to the Bar of England and Wales, and is a member of the Honourable Society of the Middle Temple Inn, London.
 She was admitted as an Advocate and Solicitor of the High Court of Malaya.

 She was in practice for many years, during which time she moved from general litigation practice to specialising in Intellectual Property (IP) law, covering both contentious and non-contentious areas of IP practice, such as litigation and enforcement of IP rights, advising on documentation relating to the transfer, protection and exploitation of IP rights, advising and preparing documentation on advertising and branding, entertainment and licensing, media, new media, broadcasting and telecommunications, as well as franchise.